 Using a cancer drug called Trametinib, biologists have extended the life expectancy in fruit flies by around twelve percent.
 The researchers believe that the substance could be used to develop future anti-aging drugs to extend life expectancy in humans.

-Humans, yeasts and fruit flies began to evolve separately millions of years ago.
+Humans, yeasts, and fruit flies began to evolve separately millions of years ago.
 Nevertheless, the cellular processes which regulate cell division and cell death – and therefore the mechanism of aging – are similar in all of them.
 Scientists at the Max Planck Institute for Biology of Aging in Cologne and University College London have now succeeded in controlling this mechanism, thus extending life expectancy in fruit flies by around twelve percent.
 They achieved this with the help of a cancer drug called Trametinib.
 Human cells contain the same molecular switches that Trametinib targets in fruit flies.
 It is therefore conceivable that the substance could be used to develop future anti-aging drugs to extend life expectancy in humans.

 To ensure a long and healthy life in humans, researchers have to understand the aging process at the cellular level more precisely.
 A scientific study has now shown how Ras proteins can be manipulated to prolong the lifespans of animals.

 Ras proteins play a key role in the regulation of cell processes.
-As molecular switches within the cellular signalling network, they control vital functions such as cell division, cell death, specialization and metabolism.
+As molecular switches within the cellular signaling network, they control vital functions such as cell division, cell death, specialization, and metabolism.
 They regulate these intracellular processes via the Ras-Erk-ETS signal pathway.
 This network has been conserved over hundreds of millions of years of evolution and is present in single-cell organisms such as yeasts, in insects such as the fruit fly (Drosophila), as well as in mammals such as mice and humans.

 It was already known that inhibition of this signal pathway can prolong the life expectancy of yeast cells.
 However, to achieve this, the scientists had thus far manipulated the DNA directly in order to deactivate individual genes and with them the Ras signal pathway.
 However, no substance was known that could slow the aging process at this interface.
 Recent work by the research team has now filled this gap.

 The scientists took advantage of the fact that the Ras-Erk-ETS signal pathway has been thoroughly researched in the context of cancer treatment.
 This is because overactivation of Ras is carcinogenic: in around a third of cancer patients, the Ras proteins of cancer cells are mutated, resulting in uncontrolled cellular division.
-Many cancer researchers have therefore focused on this signal pathway – and the first drugs have already been developed to interfere with Ras signalling in order to check cancerous growth.
+Many cancer researchers have therefore focused on this signal pathway – and the first drugs have already been developed to interfere with Ras signaling in order to check cancerous growth.

 The researchers administered one of those substances, Trametinib, to fruit flies in the form of a food additive.
 Even a small dose, which is approximately equivalent to a daily dose of the drug in a human patient, increased the fruit flies’ average life expectancy by eight percent.
 With a moderate dose, the flies lived twelve percent longer on average.